-The mighty River Severn is Britain's longest river.
+The River Severn is the UK's longest river.
 It runs for 220 miles from the Welsh mountains, through the beautiful Shropshire and Worcestershire countryside and down to the flatlands of the Severn estuary.

 The Severn truly has something for everyone: historic cities, delightful scenery, cosy pubs, stunning cathedrals and boats of just about every shape and size.
 It is famous for its tidal bore, the second highest tide anywhere in the world.
 At very high tides, water is forced from the wide estuary into the narrower channel upstream.
 This forms a wave (or bore) that travels inland as far as Gloucester and beyond.